 It brought something to mind that I have been thinking about for a while now as I am working to improve my tennis game back to past my level.
 Playing tennis well is all about commitment.

-There are several areas where this true.
-You need to be commited to your:
+There are several areas where this is true.
+You need to be committed to your:

 Tennis is a very difficult game to get good at.
 What we see on TV is players taking a huge rip at the ball and consistently hitting it in.

 The reality is it is very hard to do that.
-If you take a full swing at the ball and catch it clean you need a lot of top spin to keep the ball in consistently.
-To generate a lot of top spin you need to hit out, and through the ball.
+If you take a full swing at the ball and catch it clean you need a lot of topspin to keep the ball in consistently.
+To generate a lot of topspin you need racquet head speed and to really brush up on the back of the ball.
 That is where the commitment comes in ...

-If you are tentative with your swing you will invariably ending up pushing the ball which usually ends up with it lacking top spin and going long.
-You really need to commit, hit through the ball, and finish your swing to generate the spin you need.
-It seems counter intuitive but it is completely true.
+If you are tentative with your swing you will invariably end up pushing the ball which usually ends up with it lacking topspin and going long.
+You really need to commit, generate racquet head speed, and finish your swing to generate the spin you need.
+It seems counterintuitive but it is completely true.

-Your movement on court also requires commitment.
-You need to commit to getting to the ball early and to getting your body behind the ball ...
+Your movement on the court also requires commitment.
+You need to commit to getting to the ball early and to get your body in the correct position to hit the ball ...

 I have played, and still do play a lot of squash.
 I like to play the ball when it is relatively low, down around my knees in squash.
-In tennis I like to play the ball much higher of course, at least when possible.
+In tennis, I like to play the ball higher, at least when possible.

-In warm up, or just hitting that comes pretty naturally.
+In the warm-up, or just hitting that comes pretty naturally.
 When playing that becomes harder.
 I need to commit to moving to the ball early so that I can take it when it is still above the net.

-You will remember above I wrote that "even under pressure you can't get tentative with your swing" and that you need to "hit through the ball".
-To do that when you have been stretched out by your opponent you have to have moved well enough to get behind the ball with the time to take a full swing.
+You will remember above I wrote that "even under pressure you can't get tentative with your swing" and that you need to "generate racquet and head speed and finish your swing".
+To do that when you have been stretched out by your opponent you have to have moved well enough to get behind the ball with the time to take a proper swing.

 Move early, quickly and with the commitment to get behind the ball so you execute a full swing!

-If you arrive to it early you should be attacking.
+If you arrive at it early you should be attacking.
 Too many players hesitate in this situation.
 They know they should attack but get tentative in the moment.